albertandy9/DiamondCut/README.md

 # DiamondCut Motors 🚗

-This project is my final submission for the "Web Programming" course.
+This project is my final submission for the "Human Computer interaction" course.
 It involves designing and developing a website for a fictional automotive company called DiamondCut Motors.
 The website was created from scratch using HTML, CSS, and JavaScript, and serves as a platform to showcase car listings, company information, and showroom navigation.

 ## Project Overview 📋